pbrisbin/drafts/safety-through-generalization.md

 ```

 Now you have all the same potential for mistake, with the addition of forgetting
-to apply the function at all (since it is now `(a -> a)`, doing so would still
+to apply the function at all or applying it too many times (since it is now `(a
-type-check).
+-> a)`, doing so would still type-check).
 Is there a safer way to do this?

 ```haskell
 mapTwice :: Functor f => (a -> a) -> f a -> f a